 MASS, sung in English, Latin and Hebrew, was Bernstein's most ambitious theater work.
 Themes of faith, doubt and tolerance, and the work’s powerful message of hope, renewal and unity through peace and understanding, is explored through journeys both spiritual and secular.
 After the premiere’s final note in 1971, the audience sat in silence for three minutes, then stood and applauded for thirty.

-The USC School of Music mounts this spectacular work for three performances on March 2, 3 and 4, 2018, at the Koger Center for the Arts.
-Tickets go on sale this summer and will be included in the 2017-2018 season subscriptions of Opera at USC and the USC Symphony Orchestra.
-Single tickets and group tickets will also be available.
+The USC School of Music mounts this spectacular work for three performances on March 2, 3 at 7:30 p.m. and March 4 at 3:00 p.m. at the Koger Center for the Arts.
+Tickets are included in the 2017-2018 season subscription of the USC Symphony Orchestra.
+Single tickets and group tickets are on sale now.

 The son of Russian-Jewish parents, a social liberal, and lifelong activist, Bernstein made a surprising choice of text when approached by Mrs. Kennedy to write the work: the Roman Catholic Mass.
 But instead of a straightforward, purely musical setting of the Latin liturgy, he created a broadly eclectic theatrical event by placing the ancient religious rite into a tense, dramatic dialog with music and lyrics of the 20th-century vernacular to explore the crisis in faith and the cultural breakdown of the post-Kennedy era.

 While employing some of the elements of a traditional Catholic Mass, the piece also draws upon the composer’s Broadway experience as well as other religious and popular genres.
 “I’ve always had a deep interest in Catholicism in all its aspects; its similarities and dissimilarities to Judaism,” wrote Bernstein.
 He used the mass as the structure to express his beliefs and questions about society and our world and is considered the composer’s life statement.